w-mcilhagga/generators.js/README.md

 # Alphabetical List

 ## `chain(...iterables)`
-`chain` will chain iterables together, yielding the first one, then the second, then the third, etc. Used for treating consecutive sequences as a single sequence.
+`chain` will chain iterables together, yielding items from the first one, then items from the second, then the third, etc. Used for treating consecutive sequences as a single sequence.

 * `chain('ab', [1,2,3])` will yield `'a', 'b', 1, 2, 3`